UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Test your local municipal or well water first to understand exactly which contaminants you need to filter before purchasing a system.

-• Compare the upfront and long-term expenses, including annual filter replacements and maintenance, to determine the true cost of a whole house water filter.
+• Compare the upfront and long-term expenses, including annual filter replacements and maintenance, to determine the true cost of a water filtration system.

 • Opt for an environmentally mindful choice to eliminate single-use plastic bottles and minimize the wastewater generated by your home.

-Moving into a new place means making plenty of important decisions.
-Prioritizing your daily tap water quality is just as crucial as setting up your gas and electricity.
+Moving into a new place means making plenty of important decisions, and prioritizing your daily tap water quality is just as crucial as securing your internet or electricity.
 Unfamiliar residential plumbing and diverse local water sources can introduce unexpected tastes, foul odors, or hidden contaminants right into your drinking glass.
-Our goal is to guide you through selecting the ideal setup by helping you identify your water source, match it to the right filtration technology, and make a confident decision that protects your family’s health while fully supporting a modern, sustainable lifestyle.
+Our goal is to guide you through selecting the ideal setup by helping you identify your water source, match it to the right home water purification technology, and make a confident decision that protects your family’s health while fully supporting a modern, sustainable lifestyle.

 Why You Need a Water Filtration System in Your New Home